CHAOS

 Artist Note — Meridian Series

 "I didn't set out to make a sculpture about grief.
-But grief is what made it.
-The fishbowl came first.
-Then the organ.
-Then I understood what I was doing."
+But grief is what made it."

 The Meridian series comprises two related works: the contained vessel (S.01) and the extracted organ (S.01b), intended to be exhibited together.